-Prohibition under the bill
+Prohibition, exceptions, and sanctions under the bill

 The bill instead would prohibit an individual from holding or using a mobile electronic device while operating a motor vehicle.
 (Under the code, a motor vehicle means any vehicle that is self-propelled, with some exceptions, such as for industrial equipment, mobility devices, and electric bicycles and skateboards.)